6 Easy Ways To Optimize Your Own Web Pages

 There is a lot of information out there for up-and-coming website builders – but if you are new to it, the steps can get technical, confusing, or far beyond your ability.
 If you are looking for the basics of making web pages that perform well, here are six simple ways to optimize your site for increased results.

 The key: be hyper-relevant to a specific topic (usually a product or single object)

-Although the title of this blog is “4 Easy Ways To Optimize Your Own Web Pages”, they all really come down to just one key concept: being hyper-relevant to your topic in the proper areas of your page.
+Although the title of this blog is “6 Easy Ways To Optimize Your Own Web Pages”, most of them really come down to just one key concept: being hyper-relevant to your topic in the proper areas of your page.
 I will try to keep this post from getting overly technical, and will do my best to not scare off any brave sole proprietors who are trying to save some money on marketing and do this on their own.

 1. Make sure you include your subject in the title tag.

 A title tag is an HTML element that tells people and search engines the title of your individual webpage.
 Title tags are seen on search engine results pages (SERPs), showing up as the purple headline that you can click for each different search result.
 Including your product or service keyword in the title tag is important because it helps searchers know what you offer, right away.

 Usually, the wording also shows up on social media shares of your web page, and tells search engine algorithms what the page is about.
 This helps you rank higher in the search results for that keyword.
 Beyond that, testing and experience show that placing your important keyword closer to the beginning of your title tag has a more positive impact on your search rankings.

 There are many aspects of writing an effective title tag which include trying your best to keep your title tags under 60 characters long (spaces included) so that it doesn’t get cut off when displayed in SERPs.
 For example, if you have a business servicing different European vehicles, and one of your pages is about BMW service, it would then require a title tag such as: “BMW Service | Company Name”.
 You could even add in your city if it is relevant to your business.